 Mount Holly is a medium-sized town located in the state of New Jersey.
-With a population of 24,230 people and five constituent neighborhoods, Mount Holly is the 75th largest community in New Jersey.
+With a population of 25,332 people and six constituent neighborhoods, Mount Holly is the 74th largest community in New Jersey.

-Unlike some towns, Mount Holly isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mount Holly are a mix of both white- and blue-collar jobs.
-Overall, Mount Holly is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Mount Holly who work in office and administrative support (19.03%), management occupations (10.87%), and sales jobs (9.19%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mount Holly is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Mount Holly is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Mount Holly who work in office and administrative support (12.07%), management occupations (10.29%), and sales jobs (10.11%).

 Mount Holly is an extremely ethnically-diverse town.
 The people who call Mount Holly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mount Holly residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mount Holly include Irish, Italian, English, and Polish.
+Mount Holly also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.26% of the town’s residents.
+Important ancestries of people in Mount Holly include German, Irish, Italian, English, and Polish.

 The most common language spoken in Mount Holly is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Italian.